adobe/aepsdk-core-ios/Documentation/GettingStarted.md

 ## Get the Swift Mobile Core

-Now that a Mobile Property is created head over to our [install instructions](https://github.com/adobe/aepsdk-core-ios#installation) to install the SDK.
+Now that a Mobile Property is created, head over to the [install instructions](https://github.com/adobe/aepsdk-core-ios#installation) to install the SDK.

 ## Initial SDK Setup